Raphael40/Java-Course/README.md

 ## Pre-requisites

--Basic understanding of GitHub and .git
+-   Basic understanding of GitHub and .git
--Basic understanding of the command-line interface
+-   Basic understanding of the command-line interface

 ## Curriculum